omaralfaqih6/breast_cancer_wisconsin/README.md

 - Provide a list of recommendations and action items to project stakehlders for them leveraging the solution.

 > [!NOTE]
-> This initiative is considered to be a research project and a prelude to a pilot project to be implemented at hospitals and cancer clinics.
+> This initiative is considered to be a research project.
+It is a prelude to a pilot project to be implemented at hospitals and cancer clinics.

 ## Content